WICG/portals/README.md

   the promise returned by `activate()` will not settle until the navigation is far enough along to determine whether or not it will be successful.
 This requires waiting for the response to start arriving, to ensure there are no network errors and that the final response URL is a HTTP(S) URL.
 Once it reaches that point, then the promise will fulfill or reject appropriately.
 If the promise fulfills, then activation will have completed, and the content will be loading into the newly-activated browsing context.
 If it rejects, then no activation will have occurred.

-- After the initial load of the portal, e.g. given
+- After the initial load of the portal, via a host-initiated navigation.
+For example, given

   ```js
   const portal = getSomeExistingFullyLoadedPortal();